-- 1. The conduct of the school (i.e. ethos, appearance, attitudes, level of parental support etc.) is under the direction of the Trustees.
+- 1. The conduct of the school (i.e. ethos, appearance, attitudes, level of parental support etc.) is under the direction of the Governors.
 The Headteacher is responsible for the internal organisation and management of the school and the Governing Body has ultimate responsibility for the implementation of the curriculum and its delivery. - 2.
-The Trustees must try to ensure that the right provision is made for students with special educational needs. - 3.
-The Trustees must have a policy on whether and how sex education should be provided at the school. - 4.
-The Trustees must decide how the school's delegated budget is spent, and ensure that accurate accounts are kept. - 5.
-The Trustees must approve the school's staffing structure.
+The Governors must try to ensure that the right provision is made for students with special educational needs. - 3.
+The Governors must have a policy on whether and how sex education should be provided at the school. - The Governors must decide how the school's delegated budget is spent, and ensure that accurate accounts are kept. - 5.
+The Governors must approve the school's staffing structure.
 They can recommend dismissal of staff and should set out disciplinary rules and procedures.
 They can use their discretion over the award of incentive allowances. - 6.
-Discipline: The Trustees must approve the school behaviour policy and must hear any appeals by parents against exclusion. - 7.
-Members play a limited but crucial role in safeguarding academy trust governance.
-They should assure themselves that the governance of the trust is effective, that Academy Trustees are acting in accordance with the trust's charitable object(s) and that they, the Members, use their powers to step in if governance is failing.
-Academy trusts are founded by Members, who may then appoint additional Members to join them.
-The first Members are the signatories to the memorandum of association which is drawn up when the academy trust is first established.
-These first Members agree the academy trust's first articles of association, which include the academy trust's charitable purpose.
+Discipline: The Governors must approve the school behaviour policy and must hear any appeals by parents against exclusion. - 7.
+The Governors control the use of premises outside school time and should periodically inspect the premises and keep the LEA informed as to the condition and state of repair under the terms of a 125 year lease. - 8.
+To agree constitutional matters including procedures where the Governing Body has discretion, as follows: - To recruit new members as vacancies arise and to appoint new governors where appropriate.
+To hold at least three Governing Body meetings a year; - To appoint or remove the Chair and Vice Chair; - To appoint or remove a Clerk to the Governing Body; - To establish the committees of the Governing Body and their terms of reference.
+To appoint the Chair of any committee; - To appoint or remove a Clerk to each committee.
+To suspend a Governor; - To decide which functions of the Governing Body will be delegated to committees, groups and individuals: - To receive reports from any individual or committee to whom a decision has been delegated and to consider whether any further action by the Governing Body is necessary; - To provide final approval of the budget plan as recommended by the Environment and Finance Sub-committee; - To review Health and Safety issues and recommendations referred to the Governing Body by the Environment and Finance sub-committee; - To review the delegation arrangements annually; - To agree, by early in the autumn term, the programme of work and calendar of meetings for the Governing Body and its committees for the school year, based on known cycles of school improvement, financial management, staffing issues and communicating with parents;